PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 # **Quick Start** <a name="QS"></a>

 This workflow requires [Anaconda](https://docs.anaconda.com/anaconda/)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) to be installed, and will require 50-200GB memory and >250GB temporary disk space (see [Requirements section](#RFR)).
 All dependencies in the workflow are installed using conda and the environments are activated by snakemake for relevant steps.
+Snakemake v8+ is required, and the workflows have been tested using v8.25.

 - Clone the HiFi-MAG-Pipeline directory.
 - Download the CheckM2 database using the software (`checkm2 database --download --path /YourPath/CheckM2_database`) or download and unpack [this site](https://zenodo.org/records/5571251/files/checkm2_database.tar.gz?download=1).
 The database is ~3Gb.
 Specify the path to the database in `config.yaml`.